TanWeiYin/Group_J_AI_Project/README.md

     └── README.md
     2 categories, 15 files
 ```
+The misc directory contains the miscellaneous information of project Content (images,graphs,slides).
+The src directory contains the jupyter scripts as follows:
+- haarcascade_frontalface_default.xml : A typical face object detection library that will be used to detect the face of individuals.
+- HumanRecognitionTrainModel.ipynb : The execution of training process starts here and end with validation the effectiveness of AI.
+- Main.ipynb : It works as the entry point of webcam live demo.
+- PlotConfussionMatrix.ipynb : We can take a look on Confusion Matrix and Classification Report from here.

 ## E. TRAINING THE HUMAN EMOTION RECOGNITION

 1. Try reading and displaying image from dataset

+    We will try to read and display some images from dataset for making sure that the dataset is working fine.
 ![emotionimg](https://github.com/Josie528/BITI-1113-AI-Project/blob/main/misc/emotionimg.jpg)
 2. Training and validate data